Marcotong21/Projects/README.md

 # Projects
 **Record some of the projects I've done** :smiley:

-(These are papers I've backtested and reproduced.
+(These are some of the strategies I have reproduced, i.e. I have implemented them in Python.
 There are some other papers that I have merely read in the 中文版(Chinese version) folder.)

 ## Statistical Arbitrage Strategy Based on PCA and Mean Regression (Ongoing)
 **2024.2 -**